 - Programming ArcGIS with Python Cookbook - Second Edition

 In conclusion, although some master's degrees on geospatial subjects continue to teach Visual Basic as a generic language for non-computer scientists, the trend should really be Python.
-What remains to be done, if this has aroused interest is to start reviewing, reviewing and revising.
-We are aware that this is only a first approximation to the subject.
-Now, get to work!
+What remains to be done, if this has sparked interest is to start reviewing, reviewing, and reviewing.
+We are aware that this is only a first approach to the subject.
+Now, let's get to work!